elogonme/code-quiz/README.md

 # Code Quiz ![Bootstrap](https://img.shields.io/badge/Powered%20By-JS-yellow)
 **Code Quiz** - timed coding quiz with multiple-choice questions.
 This app runs in the browser, and feature dynamically updated HTML and CSS powered by JavaScript.
-This timed quiz on JavaScript fundamentals that stores high scores for the user doing Quiz.
+This is timed quiz on JavaScript fundamentals that stores high scores for the user taking Quiz.

 ## Installation